 .7 Call regular or special meetings of the Board of Directors or the House of Delegates;

-.8 Retain such independent contractors and employ such persons as the Board shall determine are necessary or appropriate to conduct the affairs of XXSI;
+.8 Retain such independent contractors and employ such persons as the Board shall determine are necessary or appropriate to conduct the affairs of WISI;

 .9 Appoint other officers, agents, or committees or coordinators, to hold office for the terms specified.
-These appointees shall have the authority and perform the duties as provided in these Bylaws, the XXSI Policies and Procedures or as may be provided in the resolutions appointing them, including any powers of the Board of Directors as may be specified, except as may be inconsistent with any other provision of these Bylaws.
+These appointees shall have the authority and perform the duties as provided in these Bylaws, the WISI Policies and Procedures or as may be provided in the resolutions appointing them, including any powers of the Board of Directors as may be specified, except as may be inconsistent with any other provision of these Bylaws.
 To the extent not provided elsewhere in these Bylaws, the Board of Directors may delegate to any officer, agent, or committee or coordinator the power to appoint any such subordinate officers, agents, or committees or coordinators and to prescribe their respective terms of office, authorities and duties; and

-.10 Remove from office any Board Members, committee chairs, or committee members or coordinators of XXSI who were appointed/elected by the Board and who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Zone Board of Review for any of the reasons set forth in Part Four of the USA Swimming Rules and Regulations.
+.10 Remove from office any Board Members, committee chairs, or committee members or coordinators of WISI who were appointed/elected by the Board and who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Zone Board of Review for any of the reasons set forth in Part Four of the USA Swimming Rules and Regulations.
 However, no At-Large Board Member, or committee chair or coordinator may be removed without receiving the thirty (30) days’ written notice specifying the alleged deficiency in the performance of the member’s responsibilities or specific official duties or other reasons and an opportunity to respond in writing within twenty (20) days to such allegations.

 5.7 MEETINGS - Board of Directors meetings shall be open.
 Matters relating to personnel, disciplinary action, legal, taxation or similar affairs shall be deliberated and decided in a closed session which only Board Members are entitled to attend.
 By a majority vote on a motion of a question of privilege, the Board of Directors may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the Board of Directors.